elastic/apm-pipeline-library/vars/README.md

 * labels: what's the labels to be used.
 Mandatory
 * sleepMin: whether to sleep and for how long at least.
 Optional.
 * sleepMax: whether to sleep and for how long maximum.
 Optional.
+* forceWorker: whether to allocate a new unique ephemeral worker.
+Optional.
+Default false
 * forceWorkspace: whether to allocate a new unique workspace.
 Optional.
+Default false

 ## withNpmrc
 Wrap the npmrc token